Komodo/Mel/README.md

 ## About

 This extension provides features such as:
+* maps ".mel" files to the Mel language
 * syntax highlighting (coloring)
-* codeintel completions for variables and built-in functions
+* basic codeintel completions for variables, built-in functions and keywords
-* smart indenting
+* smart brace indenting
+* commenting/uncommenting support for "//"
+* Code Intelligence API Catalog for Maya (thanks to JTilden)

 ## Installing